Ziyi-Song-Stats/HSP/README.md

 The folder compare_BCPlaid provides codes to compare with the bi-clustering method BCPlaid, which is implemented in biclust R package.
 See details in our Supplementary Material.

-"HSPSimulations.R": Given simulated data, informed base partitions of subjects and conditions, and shrinkage parameter values and others, it runs our method and put mcmc results in a list, called hsp.
-Then, it calculate ARI and F1 measurements between the estimated partitions and ground truth or the given base partitions.
-You can change the shrinkage parameter values by yourself when you run it.
-See details in our paper.